ElektraInitiative/libelektra/src/plugins/iconv/README.md

 ## Introduction ##

-This plugin is a filter plugin that converts between different character encodings, or, if the `checkfile` key is set, validates the fileencoding before reading the file.
+This plugin is a filter plugin that converts between different character encodings, or, if the `checkfile` configuration key is set to anything except "0", validates the fileencoding before reading the file.

 ## Purpose ##